matias-vazquez/SistemasDigitales/LSD06/README.md

 ## Technical report

-The design and implementation process should be documented in the technical report, along with the full VHDL code.
+The design and implementation process should be documented in the technical report, along with the full VHDL code and demonstration video.
 Your report must include the following sections:

 * Introduction
   * Explain what you did in this laboratory.
-Include a brief exaplanation of each *.vhdl* file writen for your project, such as the main entity, peripheral drivers, and other components.
+Include a brief explanation of each *.vhdl* file writen for your project, such as the main entity, peripheral drivers, and other components.
 Consider technical specifications such as the employed libraries, data types used, and other relevant information.
 * Results
+  * Screenshots of the testbench timeline showing inputs and outputs for the specified operations
+  * Screenshots of the working implementation on the development board
   * Link to video of the demo session
   * Link to GitHub with the VHDL source code
-  * Screenshots of the testbench timeline showing inputs and outputs for the specified operations
-  * Screenshots of the working implementation on the development board
 * Individual conclusions

 ## Evaluation